Professor435/Digital-Certificate-Verification-System/README.md

 4. Generate unique ID, QR code, and blockchain hash
 5. Auto-save to LocalStorage with explorer visibility

-contact us for full version (professorshami435@gmail.com)
+contact for further changes or other language projects or FYP's (professorshami435@gmail.com)